promanenko/gigaspaces-sbp-jekyll/spring-data-basic.markdown

 # Custom Methods

 Custom methods can be added to repository interfaces.
 Spring Data allows you to provide custom repository code and still utilize basic CRUD features and query method functionality.
-To extend your repository, you first define a separate interface with custom methods declarations:
+To extend your repository, you first define a separate interface with custom methods:

 {%highlight java%}
 public interface PersonRepositoryCustom {